ruochen-wang97/dspp-finalproject/README.md

-**Predicting Initial Unemployment Insurance Claims for last week of April using k-Nearest Neighbor and Random Forest Models.**
+**Predicting Initial Unemployment Insurance Claims for third week of April using k-Nearest Neighbor and Random Forest Models.**
 =====

  _By Radhika Kaul, Odiche Nwabuikwu, and Ruochen Wang_